 Get a bike shop repair

-If the repair is more serious, then it’s probably worth a bike shop doing it for you.
+If the repair is more serious, then it’s worth a bike shop doing it for you.
 Remember – bikes are so much cheaper to repair than cars!

-A list of bike shops in the Swindon area appears on our contacts page along with details of mobile bike mechanics who can come to your home to check a bike over if you cannot get it to a shop.
+A list of bike shops in the Swindon area appears on our contacts page along with details of mobile bike mechanics who can come to your home to check a bike over if you can’t get it to a shop.

 Can’t ride a bike?